Updated: Feb 23

 The Valentine's Day Party on Zoom

 Could we let this day go by without celebration?
 Of course not, we answered.
 In fact, let’s make this Zoom party extra special.
 Let’s do a full dinner and invite Billa’s brother and sister-in-law, Eli and Elaine Reiss.
-B.C.
-(Before Covid), our four households had rotated dinner parties for many years so it felt perfect for them to join us again.
 We assigned one course to each household.
 Distributing four courses to four households was a bit more difficult logistically than dealing with just three dishes and three households.
 But it all went smoothly.

 I usually key the dishes I make to the occasion and season.
 Not this time.
 I’m not sure why, but my imagination would not generate ideas to represent Valentine’s Day.
 Rather, I thought about what the guests in our party would enjoy.
 The result - a kind of opposition of flavors from Northern and Southern climes.